 Understanding these costs properly—being aware, for example, that an external consultant costs more per hour than an employee—and taking action means you’re in a better position to act decisively and drive costs down.

 And that applies to all your other business expenses too.
 Whether that’s finding cheaper utility providers, or choosing to print your company brochures using a less expensive finish, you should keep a close eye on costs and deploy appropriate internal purchasing approval processes.

-At the end of each year you will have to submit accounts for your small business, and subsequently pay tax on your profits.
+At the end of each year you will have to submit Financial accounting for your business, and subsequently pay tax on your profits.
 While you will have time to budget for the tax bill itself, the operational impact of end-of-year accounting can be punishing if you are poorly prepared.

-To make your life easier, file away all invoices, receipts, remittances and any other accounting paperwork at the end of each month, in chronological order, so that it’s ready for easy retrieval and submission with your accounts.
+To make your life easier, file away all invoices, receipts, remittances and any other Financial Accounting paperwork at the end of each month, in chronological order, so that it’s ready for easy retrieval and submission with your accounts.

 Copyright © 2019 The LSI Group,LLC - All Rights Reserved.